algobulls/pyalgotrading/docs/pyalgotrad/introduction.md

     ---

-5. Check out the basic [structure](structure.md) of a strategy: Before coding your strategy, you can refer to the basic structure of a strategy provided by the Pyalgotrading package.
+5. Check out the basic [structure](strategy_guides/structure.md) of a strategy: Before coding your strategy, you can refer to the basic structure of a strategy provided by the Pyalgotrading package.
 This will give you an idea of the methods involved in the trading strategy and their flow.

     ---

-6. Reach out to [AlgoBulls Support](mailto:support@algobulls.com){target=_blank} for any queries: If you face any issues during the tutorial, you can reach out to the [AlgoBulls Support](mailto:support@algobulls.com)(mailto:support@algobulls.com) team for help.
+6. Reach out to [AlgoBulls Support](mailto:support@algobulls.com){target=_blank} for any queries: If you face any issues during the tutorial, you can reach out to the [AlgoBulls Support](mailto:support@algobulls.com)(mailto:support@algobulls.com){target=_blank} team for help.

 ---

 ## Conclusion

-In conclusion, this tutorial helps users get started with the Pyalgotrading package and create their own trading strategies.
-It also provides information on how to upload, run and monitor the strategies on the [AlgoBulls](https://www.algobulls.com/) platform.
+In conclusion, this documentation helps users get started with the Pyalgotrading package and create their own trading strategies.
+It also provides information on how to upload, run and monitor the strategies on the [AlgoBulls](https://www.algobulls.com/){target=_blank} platform.
 The tutorial aims to equip users with the necessary skills to create effective trading strategies using the Pyalgotrading package.

 ---